 The most vigilant approach to a structural audit is staying involved and alert from the start to the end.
 Engage the services of a certified, empaneled audit agency that has a proven track record in the field.
 Do not hesitate to seek expert opinions online or offline.
 Compare the list of services offered by each provider and select the one that best suits your requirements.

-The pros and pros of a structural audit
+Benefits of a structural audit

 All that talk of precaution may seem enough to dampen the walls of your spirit.
 Fret not… there’s a silver lining to the task of a structural audit.
 Recent changes have led to a slashing in the professional fees of a structural audit in most areas of the country.
 There is also the provision of taking out a bank loan in case if extensive repairs are needed.
 The issue of safety is paramount in the eyes of the residents, which is why it becomes relatively easy to educate residents in the matters of critically needed repairs and restoration.